pluniak/ocrd/README.md

 # ocrd
-This is a demo project for Optical Character Recognition Digitization of full text pages as a gradio app.
-It makes use of freely available software components only.
+This is a demo project for Optical Character Recognition Digitization of full text pages.
+It is designed for use as a Huggingface Gradio app.
+The demo makes use of freely available software components only.
 Learn more and try out the demo here: https://huggingface.co/spaces/pluniak/ocrd

 ## Acknowledgements and Attributions